 Hold down the cork top and shake the bottle well so the syrup and bitters mix in with the booze nicely.

 Seriously.
 Give it a really good shake.
 Also, make sure to shake before each pour (and remind everyone at the party to do the same).

-This is my little sample I made to taste the cocktail, but normally I’d use a real rocks glass.
+This is my little sample I made to taste the cocktail, but normally I’d use a Rocks glass.

 3. Garnish with orange and lemon peel.

 Take your orange peel (here’s how to cut one, if you’re not sure) and flex it (skin side towards the glass) so the oils are expressed onto the cocktail.
 Rub the peel along the rim of the glass and place it in the drink.

 Have you ever made a big batch of Old Fashioned cocktails before?

 If you’re the host (or responsible for the cocktails during the party), batch making cocktails is a no-brainer.